Healthy Homes Assessment Eskdale

 Insulation Eskdale

-Ceiling and underfloor insulation has been compulsory to all rental houses from 1 July 2019.
-All landlords and property managers have to ensure the insulation meets current standard.
-In some cases, an existing insulation on the ceiling or in the subfloor space might need to be topped up or replaced.
+Underfloor and ceiling insulation is required for all rent houses as of July 1st, 2019.
+All landlords and property managers have to make sure that the insulation meets this new standard.
+In certain situations, the current ceiling insulation, or the insulation of the sub floor space might require to be replaced or replaced.

-A well-insulated house will help to control condensation and lower the chance of dampness and mould, and also makes much easier to allow the home to keep heat.
+A house that is well-insulated will help to control condensation and lower the chance of mould and dampness, and also makes it easier to allow the house to hold the heat.

 Check out the complete details of the Healthy Homes insulation standard.